gravesee/binnr/README.md

 #### Monotonicity

 `binnr` supports 4 types of monotonicity within the `C` implementation.
-Each type of constratint is specified by a special integer value.
+Each type of constraint is specified by a special integer value.

 | **Value** | **Meaning** |
 |---------|-----------|